Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/Configuring-RBAC.md

 ## Building Role Structure
 So we have defined the Service Desk Admin roles that we assign users to, now we will assign those "Roles" to groups that actually grant access to special permissions.
 Permissions will be inherited from the Parent Group meaning any group that is assigned to it will inherit permissions from the parent and any user inside of the group will be inheriting permissions from it.
-Think that permssions are passed down from Parent Group -> Service Desk Role -> Administrative user.
+Think that permissions are passed down from Parent Group -> Service Desk Role -> Administrative user.
 Assigning elevated permissions in this fashion greatly reduces the administrative burden of having to assign tens or hundreds of users similar permissions.
 <img width="1024" height="1024" alt="ChatGPT Image Jul 31, 2025, 06_03_39 PM" src="https://github.com/user-attachments/assets/12b7ac99-de2f-40ae-98e6-0fb252f9050c" />